cocoliliace/peter-parker/README.md

 	```js
 	const browser = await puppeteer.launch();
 	```

 ## Documentation
 ### Using in command line
 ##### `sauce <url>` where `<url>` is a valid url
-- Download the hentai on that url
+- Download the hentai at that url
+- The hentai gets downloaded to the current directory, unless `outputDirectory` is set
 - If you receive "Invalid input!", check that the url is in one of the [input formats specified under the supported sites](#supported-sites)